 By Dr. Siri Chand Kaur Khalsa

-This past winter, I had the wonderful blessing to spend time at the 3HO Winter Solstice Celebration in the company of many elevated souls.
-We did yoga, meditated and prayed together in the early morning hours and ate a very simple diet consisting of a small selection of food.
+When I had the wonderful blessing to spend time at the 3HO Winter Solstice Celebration in the company of many elevated souls, we did yoga, meditated and prayed together in the early morning hours and ate a very simple diet consisting of a small selection of food.
 By the end of the week, my digestion was simply stellar and I was feeling a renewed vitality with increased mental clarity.

 “Simple food is very simple.
 The simpler you eat, the healthier you become.
 It is very difficult to eat simple food.
 Therefore, in therapy, there is always a mono diet.
 Have just one thing to eat.”
 Yogi Bhajan July 12, 1983